Dowtry History, Family Crest & Coats of Arms

 Early History of the Dowtry family

-Another 199 words (14 lines of text) covering the years 165 and 1659 are included under the topic Early Dowtry History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dowtry research.
+Another 100 words (7 lines of text) covering the years 1659, 1758 and 1767 are included under the topic Early Dowtry History in all our PDF Extended History products and printed products wherever possible.

 Dowtry Spelling Variations